zewangnew/BENtbx/readme.txt

 # -num_dummies 19 -tlen_2use 10
 # the full command is:
 # ben -d 3 -4 0.6 -c 30 -num_dummies 19 -tlen_2use 10 -m brainmask.nii.gz -i inputimage.nii.gz -o entropyfilename.nii.gz

+# calculating BEN using part of the input images as specified by the ev file.
+# In the evfile, each colume will correspond to one BEN map.
+1's in the columen label the timepoints to be used.
+ben_fmri -d 3 -r 0.6 -c 30 -m brainmask.nii.gz -ev evfile -i inputimage.nii.gz -o entropyfilename.nii.gz